Eye tests

 Visual acuity

-Checking your ability to see detail at different distances is known as the visual acuity test.
+The visual acuity test is used to check your ability to see detail at different distances.
 This is a test that most people are familiar with.
-It usually involves naming letters, numbers, or shapes from a chart.
+It involves naming letters, numbers or shapes from a chart.

 Retinoscopy

-The optometrist will ask you to look into one of these.
-You will usually be asked to read another chart or look at an image.
-While you are looking at the chart, the lenses you are looking through will change.
-This will help your optometrist decide on the prescription you need.
-This test can diagnose conditions such as:
+Your optometrist will ask you to look into a refraction testing machine.
+You might need to read another chart or look at an image.
+While you are looking at the chart, the lenses you are looking through are changed.

 Peripheral vision